MobileFirstLLC/doucheblock/docs/privacy.md

 # Privacy Policy

 This privacy policy applies to software application DoucheBlock for Twitter (the "app") developed by Mobile First LLC (the "developer").
-This policy applies to people installing and using the application (the "user").
+This policy applies to everyone who  installs and uses the application (the "user").

 ## User Accounts

-This extension runs on top of twitter web client.
-It runs 100% on the client and impersonates the current user.
-The credentials of current user are captured during runtime, and only kept in memory.
+This extension assumes user has an existing Twitter account.
+No other account is necessary to use this extension.
+This extension runs on top of Twitter.com web client.
+It runs 100% on client and impersonates the current user.
+The current user identity is captured during runtime and that information is only kept in memory.
 Extension does not persist any personal information about user and developer never sees any personal data about the user.

 ## User Preferences

-User preference include the configurable options user can set to customize the extension behavior on optinos page.
-User preferences are stored in the browser storage and cleared immediately and automatically on extension uninstall.
+User preference include the configurable options user can adjust to customize the extension behavior.
+User preferences are stored locally in the browser storage on the current device and cleared immediately and automatically on extension uninstall.

 ## 3rd Party code, Tracking and Analytics